TEAMMATES/teammates/devdocs/staticAnalysis.md

 ```
 where `{toolType}` = checkstyle, pmd, findbugs (lowercase), and `{sourceCodeType}` = Main, Test (Pascal Case).
 The reports can be found in the `build/reports/{toolType}/` directory.

+To run Checkstyle analysis on all Java source files with the Eclipse Checkstyle plugin, right click on the Project Folder in the `Project Explorer` window in Eclipse and select `Checkstyle > Check Code with Checkstyle`.
+The report can be found in the `Markers` window in Eclipse.

 To run ESLint analysis on all JavaScript source files, run the following command:
 ```